All Episodes

 Yeah.

-I think we're talking about two different things here, but but I know I know what you're trying to say.
+Yeah, I think we're talking about two different things here, but I know what you're trying to say.

 You're trying to say a freeze, we couldn't freeze the budget because we're going to have to spend more because new people are entering the entitlement field.

-Let me deal with this when we uh come back after this brief timeout.
+Let me deal with this when we come back after this brief timeout.

-Okay, I think what the previous caller was suggesting was that no matter what we do, we're screwed, as Boehner said, because the baby boomers are retiring, and no matter what, more people are entering the entitlement arena.
+Okay, I think what the previous caller was suggesting was that no matter what we do, we're screwed, Ms. Boehner said, because the baby boomers are retiring.

 Where are the Medicare funds?